Keto Diet for Diabetes?

 What is the Best Diet for Diabetes Sufferers?

-Eat Burn Sleep – this platform for reducing inflammation holistically, offers the best solutions for diabetes sufferers because it allows for a regulation in blood sugar levels and simultaneously for chronic inflammation to be tackled.
+This anti-inflammatory platform for reducing inflammation holistically offers the best solutions for diabetes sufferers.
+It allows for the regulation of blood sugar levels and simultaneously for chronic inflammation to be tackled.

-The method is so finely calibrated but it is not extreme and so it has no negative side effects – just positive ones that continue.
+The method is finely calibrated, but it is not extreme, so it has no negative side effects – just positive ones that continue.

 The anti-inflammatory meal planning and recipes are created with a good balance of foods from all of the important food groups.

-There’s a reason why extreme dieting and fasting like the keto diet was designed to be used under medical supervision (for epilepsy not diabetes), within a hospital.
+There’s a reason why extreme dieting and fasting like the keto diet were designed to be used under medical supervision (for epilepsy, not diabetes) within a hospital.

 My advice is not to try anything extreme.
 Extreme diets cause extreme issues, both physically and mentally.
 I reiterate: make sure your doctor approves the diet that you do!